aar9nk/final-project-JWD4/task-6/README.md

 ## Description

-For this task, we'll be writing the code to display the `TaskManager`'s `tasks` array on the page.
+For this task, we'll be writing the code to display each of the `TaskManager`'s `tasks` on the page.

 ## Walkthrough